jonnywinter/jonnywinter.github.io/_posts/2021-01-11-meraki-api-powershell-post.md

 url              : https://n1.meraki.com/New-Network-swit/n/xxxxxxxx/manage/usage/list
 notes            :
 ```
 Whey!
 Network created.
-To make it a little more user friendly, having a person enter the product types & network name after typing the name of an organisation, you could end up with something like this -
+To make it a little more user friendly, having a person enter the product types & network name after typing the name of an organisation, you could end up with something like the below.
+The following example is, once saved, easy to run by right-clicking the file and selecting Run with PowerShell. -
 ```powershell
 #----Headers
 $APIKey = "Enter your API key here"